Urinal

 A urinal (/ˈjʊərənəl/, /jʊəˈraɪnəl/) is a sanitary plumbing fixture similar to a toilet, but for urination only.
-Urinals are often provided in male public restrooms in Western countries (less so in Muslim countries).
+Urinals are often provided in male public restrooms in Western countries (less so in Muslim countries where washing after urinating is more common).
 They are usually used in a standing position.
 Urinals can be equipped with manual flushing, automatic flushing, or without flushing, as is the case for waterless urinals.
 They can be arranged as single sanitary fixtures (with or without privacy walls), or in a trough design without privacy walls.

-Urinals designed for females ("female urinals") also exist but are rare.
-It is possible for females to use stand-up urinals using a female urination device.
+Urinals designed for women ("female urinals") also exist, but are rare.
+It is possible for women to use stand-up urinals using a female urination device.
 The term "urinal" may also apply to a small building or other structure containing such fixtures.
 It can also refer to a small container in which urine can be collected for medical analysis, or for use where access to toilet facilities is not possible, such as in small aircraft, during extended stakeouts, or for the bedridden.